Skip to main content

 Reliance Agreement FAQs

-This would depend on the type of submission and request (cede/rely) needed for the study.
 In order to process a request for NU IRB to serve as the IRB of record, we would need to ensure that the site is engaged in research and the protocol accurately reflects the role of each site involved.
-The external site would also need to have an Federal Wide Assurance (FWA) in place prior to executing the agreement.
-For studies requesting the NU IRB cede review to an external IRB, we would need to review the protocol, consent template, and any other relevant study documentation.
-In addition the research staff member preparing the submission in eIRB+ should be trained on the requirements for submitting an external IRB study.
+The external site would also need to have a Federal Wide Assurance (FWA) in place prior to executing the agreement.

 A site is engaged in the conduct of human research when the following are taking place: